-It is your responsibility as a provider to participate in education on proper reporting of communicable disease and reportable conditions.
+It is your responsibility as a Provider to participate in education on proper reporting of communicable disease and reportable conditions.
 PA Health & Wellness has designated a single point of contact for reportable conditions, who can be reached by calling 1-717-809-7035 or 1-866-535-2545 or by faxing to 1-844-873-7451.
 A copy of this policy can be found on our website, PAHealthWellness.com.

-COMPLAINT AND GRIEVANCE PROCESS
+PARTICIPANT COMPLAINT AND GRIEVANCE PROCESS

-A Participant, or Participant authorized representative or a Participant's Provider (with written consent from the Participant), may file a Complaint or Grievance either verbally or in writing.
+A Participant, or Participant authorized representative or a Participant's Provider (with written consent from the Participant), may file a Participant Complaint or Grievance either verbally or in writing.
+These processes exclude Provider claims disputes or claims inquiries.